 Cancelled/changed consultation hours:

-- Friday 13 July walk-in consultation hour is cancelled
+- Friday 7 December 2018: Walk-in consultation hour is cancelled

 - We recommend you to check on the website for any changes/cancellations regarding the consultation hours.

 - Students should be present 10 minutes before the end of the walk-in consultation hour at the latest.

 • if you need more than 10 minutes;